 Crime statistics explained - is it rising or falling?

-Crime has been a key issue in the general election campaign, with parties competing to claim that it is their policies which will keep people safe, reduce the level of offending and provide the necessary support to the police and wider criminal justice system.
+Crime was a key issue in the recent general election campaign, with parties making competing claims that only their policies would keep people safe, reduce the level of offending and provide the necessary support to the police and wider criminal justice system.

-Some of the claims we’ve seen are apparently contradictory—the Conservatives, for example, have repeatedly argued crime has fallen sharply, while Reform UK has said it is at “record” levels
+Some of the claims we saw were apparently contradictory—the Conservatives, for example, repeatedly argued crime had fallen sharply, while Reform UK has said it was at “record” levels

 This is at least in part because there are different ways of measuring crime which can paint very different pictures.
 In addition, some individual crime types may be falling while others are rising, making it difficult to get a clear, overall picture of the situation and allowing politicians to cherry pick which data to use.